 More than 60 people were killed in a terrorist attack on the evening of March 22 at the Crocus City Hall concert venue in the city of Krasnogorsk, Moscow region, a source in Russia's Investigative Committee told state news agency TASS.

-“Preliminary information indicates that the terrorist attack has left more than 60 people dead.
-Unfortunately, the death toll may rise,” the source said.
+“Preliminary determinations indicate that the terrorist attack has left more than 60 people dead.
+Unfortunately, the death toll could rise,” the source said.

-Investigators, criminologists and experts of the Russian Investigative Committee, as well as professional units of the Interior Ministry and the Federal Security Service of Russia, are continuing investigative activities at the scene, the source added.
+Investigators, criminologists and experts of the Russian Investigative Committee, along with operational units of the Interior Ministry and the Federal Security Service of Russia, are continuing investigative activities at the scene, the source added.

-“First, we started hearing typical loud bangs, but we couldn’t believe it was gunshots.
-We thought something was falling, because the exhibits were being dismantled at that time and it seemed like someone was dropping something big.
-Then it became clear that there were gunshots,” eyewitness Mikhail Semyonov told TASS.
+“At first we heard the typical loud bangs, but we could not believe that they were gunshots.
+We thought that something was falling, because the exhibits were being dismantled and it seemed that someone was dropping something big.
+Then it became clear that there were gunshots,” witness Mikhail Semyonov told TASS.

 One witness said he was about to take his seat when he heard “a lot of machine gun fire” and “a lot of screaming”.
-“I immediately realised it was automatic gunfire and understood that it could be the worst: a terrorist attack,” the man named Alexei told AFP.
+“I immediately realised it was automatic gunfire and understood that it could be the worst: a terrorist attack,” the man, named only as Alexei, told AFP.

 Another spectator described scenes of panic as terrified people tried to escape.
 “A stampede started.
 Everyone was running for the escalators,” he told Reuters.
 “Everyone was screaming and running.”

-Gunmen storm Crocus City Hall (left) and the fire is seen from outside (right).
+Gunmen stormed Crocus City Hall (left) and the fire is seen from outside (right).
 Photo: Sky News

 Unidentified gunmen armed with assault rifles opened fire.
 An explosion rocked the building, causing a fire.
 In addition to the death toll, authorities said at least 145 people were injured and rushed to hospitals.
-Authorities are conducting a search operation at the scene.
+A search operation is underway at the scene.

 In his first comments on the shooting, Russian President Vladimir Putin wished all those injured in the terrorist attack a speedy recovery.

-Moscow Mayor Sergey Sobyanin, calling the attack a “huge tragedy,” said local authorities had canceled all cultural, sports and other mass events in the capital for the next two days, and several other regions of Russia have followed suit.
+Moscow Mayor Sergey Sobyanin, calling the attack a “huge tragedy”, said local authorities had cancelled all cultural, sporting and other mass events in the capital for the next two days, and several other Russian regions had followed suit.

 The state news agency RIA quoted a spokesman for the Russian Investigative Committee as saying on March 23 that it was too early to say anything about the attackers' whereabouts.